HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Data and Methods

 \subsection{MaNGA Data Products and ISM Diagnostics}

 Details of MaNGA instrumentation, observing strategy, data reduction pipeline (DRP), data analysis pipeline (DAP), and data products can be found in \citet{Drory15}, \citet{Law15},\citet{Law16}, \citet{Yan16b}, \citet{Westfall19}, \citet{Aguado19}, and \citet{Belfiore19}.
 Although our parent sample is taken from MPL-8, we use more up-to-date data products from MPL-9.
 All measurements are derived from maps of each spectral quantity using the \texttt{SPX} binning scheme, where each $0.5\arcsec\times0.5\arcsec$ spaxel is analyzed independently.
 Below we describe each of the parameters measured and their use in characterizing the ISM.
 Unless otherwise noted, spectral properties are all measured within $R_e$ in order to provide consistent measurements across our full sample.
 In cases where we measure line ratios, we measure the ratio spaxel-by-spaxel and then take the median within our region of interest.
 When measuring line ratios, we require all relevant lines to have $S/N>3$.
-Throughout our analysis, we use the stellar masses from the NSA catalog which are estimated using \texttt{kcorrect} with $GALEX$+SDSS photometry \citep{Blanton07b}.
+Throughout our analysis, we use the stellar masses from the NSA catalog which are estimated using \texttt{kcorrect} with Galaxy Evolution Explorer ($GALEX$) and SDSS photometry \citep{Blanton07b}.

 In part of our analysis, we use parameters measured from an analysis of MaNGA data using \texttt{Pipe3d}.
 We refer the reader to \citealt{Sanchez16a} and \citealt{Sanchez16b} for details.
 Specifically, we make use of two estimates of star formation rate, one measured from extinction-corrected H$\alpha$ flux and the other from stellar population synthesis modeling.
-A constant factor of $-0.24$ dex is subtracted from all \texttt{Pipe3d} SFRs to convert from a Salpeter IFM to a Chabrier initial mass function (IMF) used by the MaNGA DAP.
+A constant factor of $-0.24$ dex is subtracted from all \texttt{Pipe3d} SFRs to convert from a Salpeter IMF \citep{Salpeter55} to a Chabrier IMF used by the MaNGA DAP.